mediacms-io/mediacms/docs/user_docs.md

 #### Media will be in the encoding queue

-The media will take some time to finish encoding (MediaCMS will transcode the file to several formats and resolutions).
+The media will take some time to finish encoding (VideoCMS will transcode the file to several formats and resolutions).
 Meanwhile you can edit the media file to add metadata.

 #### Click Edit Media button